hyphacoop/one.compost.digital/content/pieces/back/index.md

 hanami sutton, you made this site look so good. you got what we were going for and executed it so beautifully. you are what we call a pro.

-jasmine ou, thank you for the amazing cover image!! once we had that, the design was smooth sailing from there.
+jasmine ou, thank you for the amazing cover image! once we had that, the design was smooth sailing from there.

 thanks rangermauve for your 12am hypercore + js tutorials.

-fauno from sutty, for trying out distributed press since pre-alpha and we look forward to more collaborations ;)
+shout out to fauno from sutty, for trying out distributed press since pre-alpha. we look forward to more collaborations ;)

 high five to boris mann, our first monthly contributor on open collective! you're way ahead of the curve.